GavinHuttley/tib/source/python/types.rst

 **list**
     As the name implies, it is a series with (≥ 0) elements.
 These elements do not have to be the same type (as I illustrate) [2]_.

+..
+[2] Mutable data types can be modified after creation.

 .. jupyter-execute::